tlskillman/protein-viewer/README.md

 A User Interface (UI) is available to the host of the MolVR application, the person who creates the AltspaceVR room and shares its URL address with other guests.
 The UI enables selection of different PDB proteins, and whether to display the structure (ribbon) or bond (atom-and-bonds) view.
 There is a web browser embedded in the room so that you can access other related reference materials without leaving VR.

-## Future Plans
-*Steven, Do we want to map this out or not?
-It could be our near-term (post Altspace funding) goals, or we could map out a long-term "ideal user scenario" that could focus contributing work for some time to come.
-Your thoughts?*

-* item 1
-* item 2
-  * item 2a
-  * item 2b